 - Strong experience using Excel is essential to ensure efficient completion of day-to-day administrative tasks.

-Salaries for this role increase to between £24,000-28,000 annually and often come with benefits.
+Salaries for transport planners in the logistics sector increase to between £24,000-28,000 annually and often come with benefits.
 These benefits vary from company to company but often include free or heavily subsidised insurance plans, increases in pension provision, share and stock options as well as more holiday days and access to free or heavily subsidised fitness facilities.

 Logistics Shift Manager